On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Parameter Optimization for ISI Channel

-In the following, we denote the Fourier series associated to a band shaped Toeplitz matrix $\vec{E}$ that has infinitely large dimensions by $E(\omega)$. $\vec{E}$ is constrained to be zero except the middle $2N_{\mathrm{E}}\!+\!1$ diagonals, i.e., the band size is $2N_{\mathrm{E}}\!+\!1$. $N_{\mathrm{E}}$ is referred to as the tap length for $E(\omega)$.
-The Fourier series $E(\omega)$ is specified by the vector $\vec{e}\!=\![\! \!]$, where $e_{0}$ is the element on the main diagonal, $e_{k}$ ($k\!>\!0$) is the element on $k$th lower diagonal, and $e_{-k}$ is the element on $k$th upper diagonal of $\vec{E}$.
-The Fourier series $E(\omega)$ is defined as \cite{MK} \bea E(\omega)=\sum_{k=-N_{\mathrm{E}}}^{N_{\mathrm{E}}}e_k\exp\!\left(j k\omega \right). \notag\eea As all quantities are evaluated as the block length grows large, the transform $E(\omega)$ approaches the eigenvalue distribution of $\vec{E}$ (see \cite{Sze,MK} for a precise statement of this result).
-The element $e_{k}$ can be obtained from $E(\omega)$ through an ordinary inverse Fourier formula.

-Furthermore, since the whole data block experiences the same channel, we assume $\vec{P}\!=\!\alpha\vec{I}$ ($0\!\leq\!\alpha\!\leq\!1$), which refers to the quality of the side information.
-We first state Theorem \ref{thm3}, which is an asymptotic version of Theorem \ref{thm2} with ISI channels.
+In the following, we denote the Fourier series associated to a band-shaped Toeplitz matrix $\vec{E}$ with infinitely large dimensions by $E(\omega)$, where $\vec{E}$ is constrained to be zero outside the middle $2N_{\mathrm{E}}\!+\!1$ diagonals, and $N_{\mathrm{E}}$ is referred to as the tap length of $E(\omega)$.
+The series $E(\omega)$ defined as is specified by a vector $\vec{e}\!=\![\! \!]$, where $e_{0}$ is the element on the main diagonal and $e_{k}$ is the element on $k$th lower ($k\!>\!0$) or upper ($k\!<\!0$) diagonal.
+As all quantities are evaluated as the block length $K$ grows large, $E(\omega)$ approaches the eigenvalue distribution of $\vec{E}$ (see \cite{Sze,MK} for a precise statement of this result).
+We first state Theorem \ref{p1thm3}, which is an asymptotic version of Theorem \ref{p1thm2} for ISI channels.